AnyBody/tutorials/A_Getting_started/lesson2.md

 # Lesson 2: Controlling the Posture

+The script editor current shows the main file of the model, which has this line of code `Main = {}`.
+Any basic AnyScript contains a main file, which defines the model's structure and the operations to be performed on the model.

-The Standing Model's posture is defined by the angles at the anatomical joints.
+The file "Mannequin.any" is included in the main file.
+This file determines the posture of the Standing Model, which is defined by the angles at the anatomical joints.

-These specifications have been collected in one of the model files, "Mannequin.any".
 Scroll down to the line which says `#include "Model\Mannequin.any"`.

 ## Mannequin file structure